Random Dungeon Generator

 Stairs connect multiple floors of a dungeon.
 If your dungeon doesn't have multiple floors, then reroll the passage or door that spawned them.

-Stair Type: Down three levels to a passage 20ft. long
+Stair Type: Down one level to a chamber

 Contents